joaquinOnSoft/OTMMProfanityDetector/README.md

 2. To project folder: **lib**

 # Versions
-1. Initial version, released on Augusth 2019 - Compatible with OTMM 16.5.2
+1. **Initial version**, released on August 2019 - Compatible with OTMM 16.5.2
-2. Version 20.4, released on January 2021 - Compatible with OTMM 20.4
+2. **Version 20.4**, released on January 2021 - Compatible with OTMM 20.4